List of documents

 The following documents are of the highest importance for the programme.
 All the applicants are strongly encouraged to consult these and take them into account while applying

-1. ‘Experiment proposal form’, ESA
+1. ‘Experiment proposal template’, ESA

 This document is to be completed during the selection process.